Country of origin: syria

 [i] And are you used to your life in Belgium?

-[r] Not yet.
+[r] No not yet.
 Nobody can do that.

 [i] Why?